Motiva/vtkESQui/Documentation/Guide/guide_en.rst

 *vtkESQui* is a surgical simulation software platform.
 The purpose of this project to provide a framework which allows, in an easy way, to build a virtual simulation of minimallly invasive surgical techniques.

-These platform, is a vtk-based software project that has been implemented in C++.
-The distribution follows the standard structure for vtk's projects.
-There are a few access layers to ease the use of the platform, such as: Tcl and Python.
+This platform, is a vtk-based software project that has been implemented in C++. *vtkESQui* framework follows the standard folder structure for a vtk-based projects.
+A few access layers (wrappers) has been enabled to ease the use of the platform, such as: Tcl and Python.

  .. class:: figuretable